General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \paragraph{Agents for Data Extraction}

-Agents (\Cref{sec:agents}) have shown their potential in data extraction, though to a limited extent.\autocite{chen2024autonomous,kang2024chatmof} For example, \textcite{ansari2024agent} introduced \modelname{Eunomia}, an agent that autonomously extracts structured materials science data from scientific literature without requiring fine-tuning, demonstrating performance comparable to or better than fine-tuned methods.
+Agents (\Cref{sec:agents}) have shown their potential in data extraction, though to a limited extent.\autocite{chen2024autonomous,kang2024chatmof} For example, \textcite{ansari2024agent} introduced \modelname{Eunomia}, an agent that autonomously extracts structured materials data from scientific literature without requiring fine-tuning.
 Their agent is an \gls{llm} with access to tools such as chemical databases (e.g., the \modelname{Materials Project} database) and research papers from various sources.
+The document search tool leverages an \gls{api}-based embedding model to find the top-k most relevant passages based on semantic similarity.
+Other tools used include the chain-of-verification tool, which queries the agent independently (to avoid bias) in order to generate verification queries and finally produces a verified response.

 While the authors claim this approach simplifies dataset creation for materials discovery, the evaluation is limited to a narrow set of materials science tasks (mostly focusing on \glspl{mof}), indicating the need for the creation of agent evaluation tools.